Driving Savannah Way: From Cairns to Broome, Australia

 The final stretch of the Savannah Way takes you from Kununurra to the picturesque town of Broome.
 The Kimberley Region has quite a rugged terrain, and due care is needed on these roads.

 The white sandy beaches of Broome at Cable Beach are a welcome place to relax after an epic journey crossing the Northern Territory into Western Australia.
-Broome is a town that is steeped in history, and was a major center for the production of pearls in the past.
+Broome is a town that is steeped in history, and is a major center for the production of cultured pearls.